keyvariable/kvHttp2Kit.swift/README.md

 - structured URL queries;
 - handlers for common request body types;
 - support of Punycode and percent-encoding for URLs;
-- convenient response content builder.
+- redirections from alias hosts and optional prefixes.

 Just declare hierarchical list of responses, *kvServerKit* will do the rest.
 Responses can be declared in any order.
 *Declarative API* automatically starts declared network communication channels, builds routing trees to responses and URL query parsers.